UniversityOfSaskatchewanCMPT371/term-project-2025-team-2/README.md

    be listed.
 3. **Edit tags**: Modify the value of any editable tags in the provided input fields.
-4. **Automatically remove PII**: Optionally, click the "Remove PII" button to automatically remove any personally identifiable information (PII) from the DICOM file.
+4. **Automatically remove PII (not implemented)**: Optionally, click the "Remove PII" button to automatically remove any personally identifiable information (PII) from the DICOM file.
 5. **Save changes**: While the current version only allows you to edit and display tags, saving and updating the file’s actual metadata will be possible in future releases.
-6. **Download updated DICOM file**: Click the "Download" button to save the updated DICOM file with the new metadata.
+6. **Download updated DICOM file**: Click the "Save Files" button to save the updated DICOM file with the new metadata.

 ## Example Workflow